Whether you are leaping into learning through college, university, or on your own time, there is one thing that is key. That is your mindset.

 While these experiences in life will challenge you, it is your mindset that will determine whether you will succeed or fail.
 But also how much you grow.

-In the end, our learning capabilities boil down to two mindsets that we must choose.
+Ultimately, our learning capabilities boil down to two mindsets we must choose.
 Either a growth mindset or a fixed mindset.
 This growth mindset vs fixed mindset relationship is everything and is your key to success.

-What we might not be aware of is the fact that we’ve already selected that mindset years ago.
-So to help out, I’ve put together differences between these two mindsets so that you can identify the problems and begin to grow yourself.
+What we might not be aware of is the fact that we had already selected that mindset years ago.
+So to help out, I’ve put together the differences between these two mindsets so that you can identify the problems and begin to grow yourself.

 Table of Contents

 - What Is a Fixed Mindset?

 - What Are Mindset Interventions?

 - 9 Differences Between a Growth Mindset and a Fixed Mindset